leon-thomm/ryvencore-qt/docs/api.md

 # API Reference

-This API reference provides descriptions of the API methods of `ryvencore` **and** `ryvencore-qt` (which just adds a few GUI related methods and Qt signals to the `ryvencore` API).
-When programming nodes, the only thing to keep in mind is to use `ryvencore-qt` API strictly only in places where existance of a frontend is guaranteed (you can usually use the `self.session.gui: boolean` in the `Node` class).
+This page provides descriptions of the API methods of `ryvencore` **and** `ryvencore-qt` (which just adds a few GUI related methods and Qt signals to the `ryvencore` API).
+If you plan to deploy your nodes without frontend, then keep in mind to use `ryvencore-qt` API strictly only in places where existence of a frontend is guaranteed (you can usually use the `self.session.gui: boolean` in the `Node` class).
 Assume all methods are `ryvencore` API, `ryvencore-qt` methods or sections are marked with *`RC-QT`*.

-Also please use argument names (like `session.create_script(title='something')`) as some parameter orderings will change.
+Also, please use argument names (like `session.create_script(title='something')`) as some parameter orderings will change.

 ## [class] `Session`